release-engineering/redhat-repository-validator/README.md

 Validators/reporters have to implement interface `org.jboss.wolf.validator.Validator/Reporter`,
 for simple example take a look on `ChecksumValidator` implementation.
 Jar file with new validator/reporter add into `lib` subdirectory, so it will be automatically on classpath.
 And register new bean in configuration file `wolf-validator-config.xml`, see example with `fooValidator`.

-#### How to write reports to file ?

-Reporters by default write its output to console.
-This can be changed globaly for all reporters, by configuring custom bean named `defaultReporterStream` or per one reporter with bean named like reporter class and with suffix stream, for examle `checksumReporterStream`.
-Type of this bean should be `java.io.PrintStream`.